norbert-acedanski/ciphers/README.md

 - Write function, that properly prepares text for encoding and decoding functions
 - Make a package out of this project
+- Allow **homophonic_substitution_cipher** to accept different alphabets and the distribution of letters
+- Write a function, that, based on the alphabet, returns a distributed list of characters for letters in accepted alphabet

 # Usage
 Use it to play with ciphering and deciphering messages as you wish.